 How to apply

 In the first, instance, we recommend that you visit the relevant School and Research Centre.
 There you can to read about our research and establish areas of specific staff interest.
-This will enable you to identify whether the School of Health Sciences at City is the best place for your study.
+This will enable you to identify whether the School of Health and Psychological Sciences at City is the best place for your study.

 Following this you need to submit a formal online application with a curriculum vitae and a 1-2 page proposal of study.
 This should include: